chrisdill/raylib-cs/README.md

 These are unfinished EXPERIMENTAL bindings to physac and raygui.
 Added as a test to Raylib-cs but caused confusion in project setup so they were moved into their own libraries.

-## Examples
+## Documentation

-The Examples for Raylib-cs were moved and can be found at [Raylib-cs-Examples](https://github.com/ChrisDill/Raylib-cs-Examples).
+Examples for Raylib-cs can be found at [Raylib-cs-Examples](https://github.com/ChrisDill/Raylib-cs-Examples).

-## Tech notes

-- Certain functions take a enum instead of a int such as `IsKeyPressed`.

-- Colours moved into the `Color` struct as static members. `RED` changes to `Color.RED`.

-- Uses `string.Format` instead of `TextFormat`.

-- Adds constructors for some of the structs(WIP).

-- Adds operator overloads for math structs.
+Details about Raylib-cs can be found on the [Raylib-cs wiki](https://github.com/ChrisDill/Raylib-cs/wiki).

 ## Contributing